menu

 Demographics

-The population of Presque Isle is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.22% of adults in Presque Isle have a bachelor's degree or even advanced degree.
+The education level of Presque Isle citizens is very high relative to the national average among all cities (21.84%): 37.22% of adults in Presque Isle have a bachelor's degree or even advanced degree.

 The people who call Presque Isle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Presque Isle residents report their race to be White, followed by Asian.
 Important ancestries of people in Presque Isle include Polish, German, Irish, French, and English.